Suspended Driver’s License

 The second is driving with knowledge your license is suspended.
 This is a criminal infraction.
 When this ticket is issued to you the police officer has the option of taking you to jail or giving you a notice to appear (which is usually the ticket itself).
 You should seek professional legal help whenever you are issued this type of criminal citation.

 Both types are serious because both can lead to you being designated as a Habitual Traffic Offender.
 I would suggest that the civil infraction is more insidious than the criminal charge because it is cloaked in benign attire that leads most people into underestimating the damage it can cause.

-You Can Go To Jail For Driving With A Suspended License
+You Can Go To Jail For Driving While License Suspended

 Yes, you can go to jail for this infraction – even if you didn’t know your driver’s license was suspended.
 It is the law enforcement officer that decides whether you had knowledge or not.
 That may not make sense to you but accept it.
 The issuance of the criminal citation does not depend on your actual knowledge.
 It is based on what the law enforcement officer believes (whether true or not).